crate-workbench/cratedb-xlens/docs/maintenance/analysis.md

 - Schedule maintenance during low-traffic periods
 - Consider using `primaries` mode instead of `full`

-## Integration with Other Commands
+## Integration with other commands

 The maintenance analysis works well with other `xmover` commands: